 Patching pot holes in the summer, plowing snow in the winter and ensuring safe travel all year long, CDOT's trucks and maintenance workers are a common sight on Colorado's state highways.
 Nearly 70 percent of all maintenance funding goes toward maintaining the roadway, snow and ice control, painting stripes and hanging signs.
-The Department measures the performance of maintenance service with a school report card style grading system that estimates the achievable grade within the available budget.
+The department measures the performance of maintenance service with a school report card style grading system that estimates the achievable grade within the available budget.

 The overall statewide Maintenance Levels of Service grade is presently a B-.
 The primary factor in not meeting the objective grade of B was exceptional weather.
 The statewide overall maintenance objective and actual grades over a seven year period range from a B- to a B+.
 The steady grades reflect a carefully administered maintenance management system.
 The decrease to an C+ benchmark is the result of budgeted dollars not keeping up with the rising costs of fuel and materials, inflation and increasing needs for bridge maintenance activities.
-The decrease to a C+ benchmark in FY 2009 and a C benchmark in 2010 is the result of budgeted dollars not keeping up with the rising costs of fuel and materials, inflation and increasing needs for bridge maintenance activities.